HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 The results show that almost half of the pages we analyzed are using the typical viewport content value.
 Still, around 688K mobile pages (and 904K desktop pages) are entirely missing a proper content value for the meta viewport element, with the rest of them using an improper combination of maximum-scale, minimum-scale, user-scalable=no, or user-scalable=0.

-ℹ️ For a while now the Edge mobile browser allows to zoom into a web page to at least 500%, regardless of the zoom settings defined by a web page employing the viewport meta element.
+<p class="note">For a while now the Edge mobile browser allows to zoom into a web page to at least 500%, regardless of the zoom settings defined by a web page employing the viewport meta element.</p>

 Favicons
 The situation around favicons is fascinating: Favicons work with or without markup—some browsers would fall back to looking at the domain root—, accept several image formats, and then also promote several dozen sizes (some tools are reported to generate 45 of them; realfavicongenerator.net would return 37 if requested to handle every case).
 There is, as a side note, an issue open for the HTML spec to help improve the situation.